 \subsection{Discussion of Results}

+The main result in Fig. \ref{fig: 2cd} demonstrates how the clean and adversarial test images behave differently as Walsh order, and therefore decision boundary complexity, is increased.
+From Fig. \ref{fig: 2cd} the novel method for detecting adversarial images is derived, that is using \(W_{2}\) and the difference between \(W_{1}\) and \(W_{2}\) (\(W_{1}/W_{2}\)).
+As shown in Section 2, \(W_{2}\) may be interpreted as correlation (exclusive-OR in (4)) between pairs of class labels.

 From Fig. \ref{fig: 3b} it may be seen that as the Walsh coefficient order is increased from \(W_{12}-W_{21}\) the generalisation becomes worse, so this is classic over-fitting as the decision boundary becomes more complex and \textit{TR} can be learned perfectly.
 The best generalisation is found for \(W_{1}\), \(W_{2}\) which is the reason why these were chosen for the experimental results shown in Tables \ref{table2} to \ref{table5}.
-As may be seen in Fig. \ref{fig: 3b}, the ensemble training error rate for \(W_{17}-W_{21}\) has dropped to zero, indicating a very complex boundary.
 However from Fig. \ref{fig: 2cd} there is much better separation of the adversarial attacks at the higher order; so if higher order coefficients were chosen for the experiments, better separation on the adversarial attacks would be expected but at the cost of reduced \textit{TE} classification accuracy.
 In Fig. \ref{fig: 3b}, for \(W_{21}\) there is a loss of TE accuracy of approx. 6 percent compared with \(W_{1}\).
-From the results in this section, it appears that that the choice of Walsh coefficient order for optimal generalisation, may in general be different to that chosen for optimal adversarial robustness.
-The use of stronger \textit{DNN} base classifiers should give even better results, but there would be a need to increase diversity for the ensemble to be effective.
-Understanding the trade-offs between accuracy, diversity and adversarial detection when using Walsh coefficients as an ensemble combining rule has not been considered in this paper.
+From the results in this section, it appears that the choice of Walsh coefficient order for optimal generalisation, may in general be different to that chosen for optimal adversarial robustness.

-Various approaches to rejecting adversarial examples can be found in the survey on rejection techniques in Zhang et al. \cite{Zhang23}.
-A way to determine the optimal trade-off between accuracy and rejection could be to plot \textit{security evaluation curves} (accuracy and rejection versus increase in attack perturbation) as proposed for the unified adversarial detection framework proposed in Crecchi et al. \cite{Crecchi}.